TonySerem/Hotel-Booking-Reservation-Analysis/README.md

 - DAX

 ## Data Preparation - Power Query
-- Removed top rows
-- Changed the first row to be headers
+- Promoted the first row to be headers
-- Removed columns 40-49 which had no meaningful information
-- Added a conditional column called distance status to group Employee distance to work into: Near by, Far and Very Far
+- Added a conditional column called Lead Time Transformed to group the Lead time to 0-30 days and >30 days
-- Added a conditional column called Employee Working Years to group Employee Working Years into: between 0-10, 11-20 and 21-30
-- Added a conditional column called Employee Satisfaction to group Employee Satisfaction into: Very Satissfied, Satissfied and Dissatisfied
-- Added a conditional column called Age Group to group Employee's Age into: 18-25, 26-35, 36-45, 46-55 and 56 plus
+- Removed a column named column 18 which only had nulls
+- Created a Table called Lookup Table from the original table which has two columns: Hotel Type and their Indexes.
+-
 ## DAX Measures
+- Created a Calendar Table
+- Number of Transactions
-- Total Employees
+- % Total Cancellations
+- Average Daily Rate
-- Total Attrition
+- Total Cancellations
-- Inactive Employees
-- Low Performance Employees
-- High Performance Employees
-- Department Attrition
+- Total Revenue
+- Total Revenue Loss

 ## Objectives
 - The primary purpose of this HR attrition analysis is to identify the factors driving employee departures, predict attrition trends, and implement evidence-based strategies that improve employee retention, reduce costs, and strengthen overall organizational performance